jackeichen/pydiskcmd/README.md

     $ pydiskutils --enable=auto_startup

-After that, the linux user can manage the pydiskhealthd with task name "pydiskhealthd".
+After that, the user can manage the pydiskhealthd with task name "pydiskhealthd".

 Linux: